ryougi-shiky/forum/README.md

 # Introduction
+COMP30022 IT Project, from the University of Melbourne.

-This is a social website.
+This is a forum website.
 Please use Chrome to get the full experience.

 The weather API key is not configured yet.
 Please purchase it here: https://rapidapi.com/worldapi/api/open-weather13